Huong Truong: Politics

-Truong has also served as the Co-Convenor of the Australian Victorian Greens Multicultural Working Group in 2017.
+Truong also served as the Co-Convenor of the Australian Victorian Greens Multicultural Working Group in 2017.

 Victorian Parliament Legislative Council Representative (2018)

 In 2017, Huong was preselected to step into the Victorian Legislative Council to represent the Western Metropolitan Region for the Greens, as Colleen Hartland retired from the Victorian Parliament.
 Huong was the first Vietnamese-Australia woman to serve in any Australian Parliament.

 Between 22 February 2018 - 19 December 2018, Huong was also the portfolio holder for Multiculturalism, Youth Affairs, Sustainable Cities, Urban Water, Waste, Environmentally Sustainable Design & Planning and the Prevention of Family Violence, and also served on the Victorian Parliamentary Environment and Planning Committee.

 In the 2018 Victorian state election, Huong was not re-elected.